Graylog2/documentation/pages/installation/graylog_ctl.rst

 Advanced Settings
 =================

-To change certain parameters used by `graylog-ctl` during a reconfigure run you can override all default parameters found `here <https://github.com/Graylog2/omnibus-graylog2/blob/1.3/files/graylog-cookbooks/graylog/attributes/default.rb>`_.
+To change certain parameters used by `graylog-ctl` during a reconfigure run you can override all default parameters found  in the `attributes <https://github.com/Graylog2/omnibus-graylog2/blob/1.3/files/graylog-cookbooks/graylog/attributes/default.rb>`_ file.
 If you want to change the username used by Graylog for example, edit the file ``/etc/graylog/graylog-settings.json`` like this::

   "custom_attributes": {